L0wl/cdu/resources/readme_en.md

 - **Windows Automation**: Auto-generation of `version.rc`, manifest, and icon linking.
 - **Precompiled Headers (PCH)**: Automatic creation and linking of PCH to speed up builds.
 - **Dependency Management**: Automatic discovery and copying of runtime dependencies (DLLs, .so) during installation.
+- **Consistent namespace & package export**: All libraries/plugins are reachable as `MyProject::<Target>` without relying on `add_library(...
+ALIAS ...)` and a ready-to-use package configuration is emitted for external consumers.
 - **Auto-Inclusion of Sub-projects**: `include_projects()` to automatically scan for `CMakeLists.txt` in subdirectories.

 ## Examples and Guides